 - Sign the employment contract with your new employer.

 To be eligible for the WSP, you must:

-- Remain registered in a minimum of nine credits per session at the undergraduate level (six credits per session for students with disabilities) OR be registered full-time at the graduate level for a complete session and/or academic year;
+- Be registered in a minimum of nine credits per session at the undergraduate level (six credits per session for students with a disability) or be registered full time at the graduate level for a complete session or a full academic year

 To be eligible to work full time during the Spring/Summer session you must: